m000/dtracker/README.md

 make -C support -f makefile.pin
 ```

 **libdft:** The modified libdft is packed as a submodule of DataTracker.
-You need to disable Git's certificate checking to successfully retriece it.
+You need to disable Git's certificate checking to successfully retrieve it.
 Because libdft does not use [Pin's makefile infrastructure][pin-makefile] you need to set ``PIN_HOME`` environment variable before compiling it.

 ```
 export PIN_HOME=$(pwd)/pin